-- This paper aims to aid the student's understanding of corruption as a socio-political
+- p>This paper aims to aid the student's understanding of anti- and post-colonial theory.

-advanced (300-level) paper, the emphasis is on deepening discipline-related capabilities
+As an advanced (300-level) paper, the emphasis is on deepening discipline-related

-and promoting a number of generic graduate attributes (in brackets below).
-Students
+capabilities and promoting a number of generic graduate attributes (in brackets below).

-- Identify and analyse the main forms of and trends in corrupt practices worldwide and develop an appreciation for various cultural understandings/evaluations of corruption (Research; Global Perspective; Cultural Understanding; Ethics)
+- Identify and analyse the main anti- and post-colonial theories worldwide (Research; Global perspective; Cultural understanding; Ethics)

-- Find and interpret data and information on aspects of the global occurrence of corruption and how it is related to political regimes and political practices (Research)
+- Find and interpret data and information on aspects of global colonial practices (Research)

-- Develop the ability to draw on scholarly insights to enrich the public debate about corruption, both in New Zealand and on a global level (Communication; Critical Thinking)
+- Develop the ability to draw on scholarly insights to enrich the public debate about colonialism, both in New Zealand and on a global level (Communication; Critical thinking)

-- Distinguish between the different uses that language is put to in academic discourse (Communication)
+- Distinguish between the different uses to which language is put in academic discourse (Communication)